wixette/fountain2html/README.md

 - `@media print` support, enabling page-break when printing
 - Predefined print-friendly themes, including colorful and high-contrast themes

+## Use the Web application

+Open `index.html` in your browser.
+You can drag and drop a .fountain file to the page, and it will be converted to HTML.
+You can also select a theme from the dropdown menu.
+The converted HTML will be rendered in the page and ready for printing.

 ## Use command-line utility

 Make sure you have Node.js and all yarn dependencies installed: